Learn More

 Throughout my career, I’ve had the privilege of working across various settings, including acute hospitals, early intervention programmes, international schools, and private therapy centres.
 My journey has allowed me to support numerous neurodiverse children both in the comfort of their homes and within school environments.
 As a mother of a preemie, I have a special affinity for working with babies born prematurely or with congenital conditions.

-A cornerstone of my philosophy is to facilitate and empower individuals to actively engage in activities and roles that hold deep personal meaning for them.
+A cornerstone of my philosophy is to facilitate and empower individuals to actively engage in activities and roles that role deep personal meaning for them.

 I deeply appreciate the importance of fostering genuine connections and harnessing the unique strengths of each individual I work with, as well as their families.
 Embracing a family-centered and neurodiversity-affirming approach, I am committed to building strong relationships with both the child and their parents, ensuring that we can nurture and challenge the individual’s capacities to reach their full potential.